 When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis, based on the Group's historical experience and expert credit assessment and including forward-looking information.
-One of the criteria the Group uses for determining whether there has been a significant increase in credit risk is a backstop indicator of more than 90 days past due.
+One of the criteria the Group uses for determining whether there has been a significant increase in credit risk is a backstop indicator of more than 30 days past due.
 As a backstop, the Company considers that a significant increase in credit risk occurs no later than when an asset is more than 90 days past due.

-As at 31 December 2020 and 31 December 2019, none of the loans receivable are past due and more than 90% of total receivable is allocated to Stage 1 as there was no increase in credit risk of the financial instruments since initial recognition.
+As at 31 December 2021 and 31 December 2020, more than 90% of total loans receivable is allocated to Stage 1 as there was no increase in credit risk of the financial instruments since initial recognition.

-As at 31 December 2020 and December 2019, more than 60% of trade and other receivables are allocated to Stage 3 as they are overdue more than 90 days.
+As at 31 December 2021 and December 2020, approximately 35% of trade and other receivables are allocated to Stage 3 as they are overdue more than 90 days.
 Such trade receivables are mostly related to rental income receivable from related party entities, that have history of past due payments and non-performance.
-The rest of the trade and other receivables are allocated to Stage 1.